 Contact SDOT.
 Call your SDOT street use inspector to schedule an inspection or if you have any questions about when an inspection is required.
 A list of street use inspectors may be found at SDOT Street Use Inspection.

 Close your permit.
-Your permit information will be archived in our electronic document management system.
+Your permit information will be archived in our Seattle Services Portal.